Lena Blackbird

-Lena Blackbird is a Cherokee artist living in Tahlequah, Oklahoma.
-She is best known for her Cherokee double-walled basket weaving.
+Lena Marie Blackbird (August 23, 1933 – December 6, 2021) was an American Cherokee artist who lived in Tahlequah, Oklahoma.
+She was best known for her Cherokee double-walled basket weaving.
 She was the first of the Cherokee basket makers to decorate the tops of her baskets and incorporate vases within her baskets.
 Blackbird's customary artist mark is seen in a chain pattern on the top of her baskets.

 Early life

 Lena Blackbird was raised by her parents in Cherokee County, Oklahoma, where she attended school until grade eight.
 Blackbird was the sixth of eight children in the family.
 Her first language was Cherokee, making school in English a difficult task.
 After leaving school, she worked on the farm where the family lived.
 Her earliest exposure to the arts was in helping her mother sew quilt tops at church for missions work.

 In 1986, Blackbird began work as a demonstrator at the Tsa-La-Gi Village at the Cherokee Heritage Center.
 It was there that she first learned the art of basket weaving.
 Blackbird learned using commercial reed from the other women that demonstrated the art for tourists.
 Almost immediately after she learned how to weave baskets, Blackbird began selling her artwork.